Exponential Convergence to the Maxwell Distribution For Spatially Inhomogenous Boltzmann Equations

 \section{Abstract}

-We consider the rate of convergence of solutions of spatially inhomogenous Boltzmann equations, with hard sphere potentials, to some equilibriums, called Maxwellians.
+We consider the rate of convergence of solutions of spatially inhomogeneous Boltzmann equations, with hard sphere potentials, to some equilibriums, called Maxwellians.
 Maxwellians are spatially homogenous static Maxwell velocity distributions with different temperatures and mean velocities.
 We study solutions in weighted space $L^{1}(\mathbb{R}^{3}\times \mathbb{T}^3)$.
-We prove a conjecture of C. Villani in \cite{RezVillani2008}: assume the solution is sufficiently localized and sufficiently smooth, then the solution, in $L^{1}$-space, converges to a Maxwellian, exponentially fast in time.
+The result is that, assume the solution is sufficiently localized and sufficiently smooth, then the solution, in $L^{1}$-space, converges to a Maxwellian, exponentially fast in time.